FredrikBergelv/BachelorThesis/README.md

-from collections import defaultdict import matplotlib.gridspec as gridspec import re import pymannkendall as mk
+from collections import defaultdict import matplotlib.gridspec as gridspec import re import pymannkendall as mk '''

-pip install pandas matplotlib numpy pymannkendall

 ## Data Summary
 csv_data.py reads and loads all .csv data files into pandas DataFrames, preparing them for analysis.